 Aeris and Cloud descended into the pit to collect the Materia, as the third party member stayed up top (in our case, as in RickyC’s, this was Cid, and he was taking a smoke.
 Cigarettes will kill you, Cid!
 Or they’ll kill somebody, in any event…).
 Aeris told Cloud that no, no he can’t go off using Meteor, and I’m darkly delighted that he felt the need to ask.
 She explained that even casting Meteor would require Sephiroth to start in a place already filled with the Planet’s energy, which from my perspective means that even if he did get his hands on it, we’d probably be able to find out where he went with it.
 Aeris suggested this place might be the Promised Land, but Cloud figured he’d never find it.
 Sephiroth himself arrived to disagree.

 After this sequence, Cloud collapsed to the ground again, unsure what he had just done, all while the third party member ran around ineffectively up top.
-Suddenly, Cloud lost control of himself a second time and gave Aeris a shove before – I think, it’s hard to tell at this wide zoom and that’s probably intentional – starting to pummel her.
-To distract from this ugly violence, Cait Sith’s replacement body arrived at just this moment, only to be ignored by everyone, which was right up our alley as far as humour goes, even if I suspect that wasn’t the intended joke.
+Suddenly, Cloud lost control of himself a second time and gave Aeris a shove before, I think – it’s hard to tell at this wide zoom and that’s probably intentional – starting to pummel her.
+To distract from this ugly violence, Cait Sith’s replacement body arrived at just this moment, only to be ignored by everyone, which was right up our alley as far as humour goes, even if I suspect that wasn’t intended as a joke.
 The third party member then finally remembers that they can just jump down like Cloud and Aeris did in the first place, and pries Cloud off of her.
 At this point, Cloud passed out.

-In a dream, Cloud then had a dream of Aeris in a strange forest, where she said that she was going to go off and handle Sephiroth herself.
-Aeris said that this was the Sleeping Forest, which led to the City of the Ancients, both locations that Kyle and I had already identified while we were searching for the Keystone (and just before we gave up searching for the Keystone).
+While passed out, Cloud had a dream of Aeris in a strange forest, where she said that she was going to go off and handle Sephiroth herself.
+Aeris said that this was the Sleeping Forest, which led to the City of the Ancients, both locations that Kyle and I had already identified on the map while we were searching for the Keystone (and just before we gave up searching for the Keystone, as it happens).
 She said that she was going to do something to stop Meteor that only she, as an Ancient, could do, and there was nothing Cloud could do to stop her.
-At the end of the dream, Sephiroth appeared and said to Cloud that “we” must do something about her.
+At the end of the dream, Sephiroth appeared and said to Cloud that “we” must do something about Aeris.

 Honestly, separating Cloud and Aeris at this point was a great idea.
 Cloud just did something awful to her, fantasy mind control notwithstanding, and to have kept them together right after it happened would have been to essentially ignore the impact of the event.
-It shows the kind of move they should have done with Cait Sith, but they apparently didn’t choose to do.
+It shows the kind of move they should have done with Cait Sith, but they apparently choose not to do it there too!